vpelletier/python-smartcard-app-openpgp/README.rst

 Main area: PIN grid.
 If this card uses the default pin cell, PW1 is ``291413``.

-This grid is completely regenerated when card commands are issued (even if no PIN input is required), at most once every 30 seconds.
+This grid is completely regenerated when card commands are issued (even if no PIN input is required), at most once every 30 seconds or after each ``verify`` command, whichever comes first.

 External requirements
 *********************